 While you’re on the water in Biscayne National Park, be aware of the sharp rocks, reefs and lion fish below the surface.
 While the water is very calm, poor planning or just not paying attention will get you into trouble.

 Weird fact: the lion fish found within the waters of Biscayne National Park are not native.
 This invasive species is poisonous and something to be extra cautious of when snorkeling.

-Operating Thursday through Sunday, there are several daily departures from the marina at the Biscayne National Park Visitor Center.
+Operating most days, there are several daily departures from the marina at the Biscayne National Park Visitor Center.
 These tours give non-kayakers a chance to get on the water and learn about the marine life and geology of the area.
 There’s also an historic aspect to the Park Ranger led boat tours in that there is a stilt town (or ghost structures) out in the bay, and also a lighthouse within Biscayne National Park: Boca Chita.

 So, the lighthouse was built by a dude because he wanted to create a beautiful spot and harken to the other lanterns around Florida, but it’s still cool and makes for a fun boat stop.
 Stiltsville is another sight you’ll see on the boat tour, but it’s not much these days following a lot of hurricane destruction.

 Fun fact: Stiltsville was raided a bunch of times during the Prohibition Era due to there being swanky hot spots built on the stilts.
 There’s an effort to restore the existing structure and who knows what else the Trust has up their sleeve.

 If you can plan your visit to be able to do the boat tour, do it!
 Plan enough time for heading out to the islands of the Park and maybe even make the effort to camp out on Elliott Key.